bureau14/qdb-api-php/doc/QdbBlob.md

 The `QdbBlob` class
 ======================

-Represents a binary entry in a *quasardb* database.
+Represents a blob in a *quasardb* database.
-Blob stands for Binary Large Object, meaning that you can store arbitrary data in this entry.
+Blob stands for Binary Large Object, meaning that you can store arbitrary data in this blob.

 Example
 -------